Poultry farming: Dual-purpose chicken

+Another solution would be to analyze the sex of the embryo or fetus in the egg before the incubation phase (when the egg is still consumable) and to eliminate it from the breeding circuit to direct it to the egg sales circuit (Eggs that have not yet been incubated and fertilized can be consumed during the first days after laying, recalls Ruedi Zweifel, director of the Aviforum foundation, the competence center of the Swiss poultry farming).
+The universities of Leipzig and Dresden are testing ways to achieve this, but have not yet found any that are applicable in real time on an industrial scale.

+The German company Lohmann is one of the first to have integrated this concept on a large scale, as part of its collaboration with the agricultural association Déméter.
+It produced its own poultry by crossing lines presenting the sought-after characteristics, which is a way to solve the problem of killing male chicks.

+The dual-purpose chicken selected by the Lohmann group, the "Lohmann Dual", is raised in Switzerland by a few breeders, and the Coop network decided to launch the experiment with a test on 5,000 poultry, although knowing that instead of producing up to 300 eggs per year like very good laying hens, it will only produce around 250 eggs per year, which are also smaller according to the journal of the Swiss Poultry Organization.
+If the consumer accepts higher prices in exchange for better consideration of the animal cause, then a sector could be launched.
+Concerning meat, Coop spokesperson Ramon Gander estimated that the demand was there and according to him "the meat has also convinced tasters".

 Issues

 Humane treatment

 Animal welfare groups have frequently criticized the poultry industry for engaging in practices which they assert to be inhumane.
 Many animal rights advocates object to killing chickens for food, the "factory farm conditions" under which they are raised, methods of transport, and slaughter.
 Animal Outlook (formerly Compassion Over Killing) and other groups have repeatedly conducted undercover investigations at chicken farms and slaughterhouses which they allege confirm their claims of cruelty.

 A common practice among hatcheries for egg-laying hens is the culling of newly hatched male chicks since they do not lay eggs and do not grow fast enough to be profitable for meat.
 There are plans to more ethically destroy the eggs before the chicks are hatched, using "in-ovo" sex determination.

 Chickens are often stunned before slaughter using carbon dioxide or electric shock in a water bath.
 More humane methods that could be used are low atmospheric pressure stunning and inert gas asphyxiation.

+According to animal charities, carrying chickens by their legs is inhumane.
+The European Commission advocates for this practice and the UK government is intending to legalize it.